Updated: Feb 27

 The kids also prepared our the special birthday meal, Pokeball Pizza!
 Cake followed the pizza.
 All he wanted was the chocolate cake my mom makes with Charizard on top.
 Done and Done.
 If I had access to peeps, I would have also made these: https://bearhavenmama.com/how-to-make-pikachu-peeps/

-If you are planning a "stay at home" party and/or a Pokémon party, I hope some of these simple ideas work for you!
+If you are planning a home party or any Pokémon party, I hope some of these simple ideas work for you!
 As you can see, little preparation or DIY went into this party due to the short time I had to prepare and pandemic store closures.
 So, if you are in a time crunch or just not into much DIY, this party is perfect for you!
 Finally, if you need some Pokémon gift ideas, check these out below for boys and girls alike!